Melbourne Doula, Kelly Winder

 One of the biggest benefits was that she able to help my husband to help me.
 Just like me, I’m sure he felt a little lost, and it’s hard to know how exactly to help somebody when you are not to sure yourself.
 My husband could encourage me in ways nobody else can, simply because he knows me the best.
 Kelly helped to guide him to when I needed help, and when to keep going, and also when to back off because I just needed to concentrate.
 I didn’t feel for an instant, and nor did he, the Kelly took over his role.
 Rather, I felt she brought my husband and me closer together by helping him to give me undivided emotional support.
 She helped him to be more involved and more effective.
 I believe she played a completely separate role (just as the midwife does to the doctor), that instead complimented his irreplaceable job being there!

 Just because you have somebody there who loves you, I don’t think that necessary qualifies them as the best person to help you in that situation.
 Sometimes you and your partner just need that little extra ‘professional’ help.
 Both my husband and myself didn’t feel it was a reflection on his ability to help me, nor on my desire to have him help me through such a personal experience.
 It enhanced the experience, rather than detracting from it as one may think!

 She definitely didn’t ‘push in’ during labour or birth, and many times when my husband was helping me get through contractions I didn’t even notice her in the room.

-In the end I felt that the midwife/doctor’s primary responsibility was the baby or my medical wellbeing, but a birth attendant’s primary responsibility is my happiness and satisfaction – which are two very different roles!
-Having a birth attendant there gave me the confidence and power to feel that I could give birth the way I wanted to.
-I am so glad I had Kelly there throughout this, and can’t wait to have the opportunity to have her there in the future!”
+In the end I felt that the midwife/doctor’s primary responsibility was the baby or my medical wellbeing.
+But a doula’s primary responsibility is my happiness and satisfaction – which are two very different roles!
+Having a doula there gave me the confidence and power to feel that I could give birth the way I wanted to.
+I’m so glad I had Kelly there throughout this, and can’t wait to have the opportunity to have her there in the future!”